By Pradeep Pandey · Co-Founder · 26 min read · Updated

 - Reporting for worked hours and shift coverage

-- CMS Conditions of Participation documentation templates (§485.635 for CAH certification): not documented on the product page; confirm current availability with Aladtec
+- CMS Conditions of Participation documentation templates (§485.635 for CAH certification): not documented on the Aladtec product page

-- Credential-based callout ranking (ACLS, BLS, charge nurse, specific unit qualifications): Aladtec supports credential profiles, but automated callout ranking filtered by credential is not documented; verify with Aladtec
+- Credential-based callout ranking (ACLS, BLS, charge nurse, specific unit qualifications): Aladtec supports credential profiles, but automated callout ranking filtered by credential is not documented

-- FLSA 8-and-80 rule for healthcare employers: Aladtec uses overtime thresholds configurable by the administrator; whether the 8-and-80 healthcare rule is a selectable option should be confirmed with Aladtec directly
+- FLSA 8-and-80 rule for healthcare employers: Aladtec uses overtime thresholds configurable by the administrator; whether the 8-and-80 healthcare rule is a selectable option is not documented

 These considerations are not unique to Aladtec.
 Most general-purpose scheduling platforms that were not built specifically for acute hospital care share them.
 The question is whether the configuration work required to fill those gaps fits the bandwidth of the CAH implementing the system.